gregbaker/sfu-docs/crowdmark.md

 On your cover page, leave the 3.5&Prime; gap for their name entry boxes: optional but worth it.

 Create an &ldquo;administered&rdquo; assessment, turn on &ldquo;automated matching&rdquo; for student names, and drop in your PDF.
+You can go back and upload a new PDF if you don't get the alignment quite right.

 ## Student Data